I heard one of the best ever Blogging Success Stories at the Social Media Tourism Symposium. Lauren

 What about tips for navigating the world of social media which is still quite new to a lot of people?

 My advice is to reach out.
-Talk to people that understand social.
+Talk to people who understand social.
 Your Regional Tourism Organisation might be a good start.
 Your sister, cousin, friend might love social media.
 Be careful what you post and maintain respect and integrity for yourself and / or your brand.

 You’ve had incredible life and career changes over the last few years because of Instagram.
 What are your hopes and dreams for the future?